Program Manager Youth Prosperity

 Strengthen family stability through coordinated social services

-The Coordinator provides overall leadership for the Academy program, working closely with the Lead Instructor/Assistant YPP Coordinator and teaching staff to ensure high-quality academic programming and student support.
+The Program Manager provides overall strategic leadership for the Academy program, directly managing the teaching staff and working closely with the Lead Instructor/ Assistant YPP Coordinator to ensure high-quality academic programming and student support.

 Key Responsibilities